Tutor Handbook

 • Explain tutoring limits and policies, as needed.
 Make sure tutees understand that your job is to help them learn, rather than to correct their homework or provide answers.

 • Encourage students to plan ahead, rather than wait until the day of an exam or the day homework is due.
 Help them with time management, organization, and other study skills when appropriate.
-If they need further assistance with this, refer them to the SPC program!
+If they need further assistance with this, refer them to the Academic Coaching program!
 They can sign up in MU Connect.

-• Please do not use your phone during Tiger Tutors’ sessions.
+• Please do not use your phone during Tiger Tutors sessions.
 If you are working on your own homework, stay alert to your surroundings and immediately stop when a student needs your assistance or a new student arrives.
 Otherwise, this sends a message to tutees that you are busy, and they may not ask for help.

 dos and donts